JavaScript is disabled in your browser. Please enable JavaScript to view this website.

 Gene Therapy Current Challenges

-Viral vectors have tremendous potential in gene therapy applications, yet the research gains don’t always translate in vivo.
+Viral vectors have tremendous potential for gene therapy, yet the research gains don’t always translate into in vivo efficacy.

 Here are a few challenges surrounding gene therapy: